 The surrounding countryside is also ripe with grapes making this area one of the Midwest’s wine production centres.
 Traverse City is surrounded by thousands of acres of public parks, forests and freshwater beaches with an abundance of opportunities for outdoor adventure.

 Distance: 298 miles

-Chicago: hands down, one of our favourite US cities.
-What's not to love?
-Birthplace of the skyscraper - the architecture here does not disappoint.
+Chicago is hands down, one of our favourite US cities.
+There is so much to enjoy, the birthplace of the skyscraper - the architecture here does not disappoint.
 The food is impressive with everything from Chicago's signature deep-dish pizza to Ethiopian cuisine.
-Shopping, music, culture.....the Windy City will certainly be your kinda town!
+Shopping, music, culture, the Windy City will certainly be your kinda town.

 Distance: 281 miles

 The first Europeans to settle in La Crosse were French fur traders who travelled the Mississippi River in the late 17th century.

 Today, La Crosse’s brewing tradition is nearly as old as the state of Wisconsin itself, dating back to 1858 and the founding of the G. Heileman Brewing Company.
 Heileman’s doors closed in 1996, but City Brewing Company has taken up the standard along with Pearl Street Brewery, a craft brewery set up in a local historic building.
 A visit to their tasting rooms whilst in La Crosse is a must.
 You are also in the Dairy State it has to be cheese.
 On burgers, in fondue, as curds, don’t worry it’s all delicious – just try it.